 - Moneys required for the purpose of enabling the Council to discharge its functions and the implementation of the Council's recommendations shall be obtained from:

 - an administered allocation under the International Relations Grant Program (IRGP).
 The amount of IRGP funding will be determined annually by the Minister on the recommendation of the Department.

-- The Council's budget will be administered by the First Assistant Secretary of the Americas Division of the Department or other authorised financial Delegate in accordance with relevant financial legislation.
+- The Council's budget will be administered by the First Assistant Secretary of the Europe and Latin America Division of the Department or other authorised financial Delegate in accordance with relevant financial legislation.